Weightlessness

 Astronauts on the International Space Station experience only microgravity and thus display an example of weightlessness.
 Michael Foale can be seen exercising in the foreground.

 Weightlessness is the complete or near-complete absence of the sensation of weight, i.e., zero apparent weight.
-It is also termed zero g-force, or zero-g (named after the g-force) or, incorrectly, zero gravity.
+It is also termed zero g-force, or zero-g (named after the g-force) or, misleadingly, zero gravity.

 Weight is a measurement of the force on an object at rest in a relatively strong gravitational field (such as on the surface of the Earth).
 These weight-sensations originate from contact with supporting floors, seats, beds, scales, and the like.
 A sensation of weight is also produced, even when the gravitational field is zero, when contact forces act upon and overcome a body's inertia by mechanical, non-gravitational forces- such as in a centrifuge, a rotating space station, or within an accelerating vehicle.

 When the gravitational field is non-uniform, a body in free fall experiences tidal forces and is not stress-free.
 Near a black hole, such tidal effects can be very strong, leading to spaghettification.
 In the case of the Earth, the effects are minor, especially on objects of relatively small dimensions (such as the human body or a spacecraft) and the overall sensation of weightlessness in these cases is preserved.
 This condition is known as microgravity, and it prevails in orbiting spacecraft.
 Microgravity environment is more or less synonymous in its effects, with the recognition that gravitational environments are not uniform and g-forces are never exactly zero.